vaykoActual/cycleShop/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-This app will be used to buy and sell motorcycles...
+This app will demonstrate the CRUD framework utilizing Mongo, Express, React and Node.
+We setup the frontend as motorcycle e-commerce site with JWT authentication.

 <!-- Use this space to show useful examples of how a project can be used.
 Additional screenshots, code examples and demos work well in this space.
 You may also link to more resources. -->